shaimaa-hshalaby/javasript_Guide/09_Error_Handling/README.md

-# JavaScript Error Handling Tutorial

-Error handling is a crucial aspect of JavaScript programming, as it allows you to gracefully deal with unexpected situations and exceptions that can occur during the execution of your code.
-This tutorial will guide you through the fundamentals of error handling in JavaScript, including how to handle different types of errors and best practices for effective error management.

-## Table of Contents

-1. **Introduction to Error Handling**
-2. **Types of JavaScript Errors**
-   - Syntax Errors
-   - Runtime Errors
-   - Logical Errors
-3. **Using the `try...catch` Statement**
-4. **Throwing Custom Errors**
-5. **Best Practices for Error Handling**
-6. **Common Error Handling Patterns**

 ## 1. Introduction to Error Handling

 Error handling is the process of detecting, managing, and recovering from errors or exceptions that may occur in your JavaScript code.
 Errors can be triggered by a variety of factors,